crowdmob/nutty/README.md

 nutty
 =====

-An opinionated web framework in go (golang) that is built to work with Kafka, DynamoDB, and SNS.
+An opinionated web framework in go (golang) that is built to work with Kafka, DynamoDB, PayPal, and SNS.

 Example `server.go`